h2oai/nitro/help/docs/guide/graphics.md

 ## Step Y

-Set `mode='g step-y'` to draw step charts.
+Set `mode='g-step-y'` to draw step charts.
 Step charts are similar to line charts, except that adjacent points are connected using discrete steps instead of line segments.

 For a single curve, set `data=` to a sequence of normalized y-coordinates.